 After college, I spent three years teaching secondary science, math, and Bible in a Christian school, and during that time, completed a master’s degree in biology education at the Citadel in Charleston, SC.
 Shortly after this, I moved into the world of museum and zoo education.
 For fifteen years I had opportunities to communicate with audiences on various levels, while creating programs that addressed all aspects of the living world.
 My career took me from Brookgreen Gardens, a botanical garden and wildlife park in Murrells Inlet, SC, to the Sedgwick County Zoo in Wichita, KS.
 While there, I served as the zoo liaison to a cooperative Zoo Science BS degree program with Friends University and also taught as an adjunct college instructor.

 In 2003 I moved back to South Carolina and joined BJU Press as a science author where I contributed to various projects, especially those in chemistry and the life sciences on the secondary level.
 I co-authored the 3rd editions of Biology, Life Science, and Chemistry and the 4th ed. of Biology from BJU Press.
 In 2010 I was promoted to Manager of Secondary Writers.
 I completed an Ed.D. in Curriculum and Instruction at BJU in 2012.
 Around that time I also began to help with the supervision of student teachers and have taught Ed 374, Teaching Natural Science, since 2013.
 In 2016 I moved to a full-time faculty position in the School of Education where I am currently Director of Assessment and Accreditation and an associate professor in the Teacher Education Division and coordinator and advisor for the Science Education program.
-I teach several upper-level methods courses on the undergraduate level and three graduate-level courses through SCOPE.
+I teach several upper-level methods courses on the undergraduate level and five graduate-level courses through SCOPE.
 My particular areas of interest are assessment and research.

 Away from campus, I serve in both the music and adult teaching ministries at Suber Road Baptist Church in Greer, SC.
 For exercise, I enjoy hiking and running.
 My wife Cheryl is also a science educator, and our two grown daughters also earned education degrees.
 We have four grandchildren.